1:1 Physician Coaching

 Coaching shifts the conversation from “what’s wrong?” to “what’s possible?”

-It integrates neuroscience, psychology, physiology, and mindfulness in a way that resonates with curious, analytical minds.
+Physician coaching integrates neuroscience, psychology, physiology, and mindfulness in a way that resonates with curious, analytical minds.
 It is confidential, non-evaluative, and free of performance agendas.
 It is not remediation or HR.
 It is a protected space for thinking, reflecting, and exploring as a whole human.

-Most importantly, coaching builds skills we were never taught in training—boundary-setting, emotional regulation, sustainable leadership, communication, values-based decision-making, and self-compassion.
+It builds skills we were never taught in training—boundary-setting, emotional regulation, sustainable leadership, communication, values-based decision-making, and self-compassion.
+These tools are essential, learnable, and transformative.

 “Coaching with Jessie is transformational.
 It is an investment that is well worth it.